giantswarm/mayu/docs/configuration.md

 the machine.
 You can also specify other CoreOS versions within profiles or single machines that overwrite this default value.

 Most importantly you also need to fetch the CoreOS image version.
-This is explained in the (Running Mayu)[running.md] section.
+This is explained in the [Running Mayu](running.md) section.

 ```yaml
 default_coreos_version: 1010.5.0